Oslo Accords: Aftermath

 Less than six months after the signing of the DOP, an Israeli extremist killed 29 Palestinians in the Cave of the Patriarchs massacre.
 In response Hamas conducted its first lethal suicide bombing killing eight Israelis and injuring 34.
 An additional five Israelis were killed and 30 injured as a Palestinian detonated himself on a bus in Hadera a week later.
 Hamas claimed responsibility for both attacks.
-The attacks may have been timed to disrupt negotiations between Israel and PLO on the implementation of the Oslo I Accord.
+The attacks may have been timed to disrupt negotiations between Israel and the PLO on the implementation of the Oslo I Accord.
 Hamas stated that these attacks were to put an end to the "peace process" and in response to the Cave of the Patriarchs Massacre.
 In 1994, Hamas killed around 55 Israelis and injured over 150 in an effort to derail the peace process, stating that its attacks were a part of jihad against Israel's occupation as well as retaliation for the Cave of the Patriarchs Massacre.

 Following the assassination of Yitzhak Rabin, the labor party's recently selected prime minister Shimon Peres' would give the green light for the assassination of Yahya Ayyash, which Avi Shlaim describes as "the greatest mistake of Peres's political career" due to the subsequent rise of suicide attacks.
 Shortly after this increase in violence and Israeli security concerns, polls would show Likud's Benjamin Netanyahu ahead of Peres for the first time since Rabin's murder.
 According to Ronen Bergman, the bombing campaign and failure of Israeli intelligence services to prevent it, was one of the factors that led to the defeat of Peres and the Israeli Labor Party in the 1996 Israeli general election and the victory of the right-wing Likud party of Netanyahu, who opposed the Oslo Accords.
 Bergman writes that "after the election, the attacks stopped for almost a year.
 Some said this was because of Arafat's campaign against Hamas, and the arrest of many members of its military wing.
 Others believed that Hamas no longer had any reason to carry out suicide attacks, because Netanyahu had already almost completely stopped the peace process, which was the short-term goal of the attacks anyway."
 Shlaim describes the role played by the Israeli right during and after the Oslo years, highlighting prime minister Benjamin Netanyahu's "largely successful" attempts to undermine the accords after his election in 1996.

 Despite the Oslo Accords stipulating that "neither side shall initiate or take any step that will change the status of the West Bank and the Gaza Strip pending the outcome of the permanent status negotiations", Israeli settlement expansion continued during the Oslo period.
 The Jewish population in the West Bank and Gaza Strip (excluding East Jerusalem) grew from 115,700 to 203,000 between 1993 and 2000.